defenseunicorns/uds-core/docs/configuration/uds-monitoring-metrics.md

 1. Individual monitors can explicitly set the `exempt` scrape class to opt out of the Istio certificate configuration.
 This should typically only be done if your service exposes metrics on a PERMISSIVE mTLS port.
 1. If setting a `scrapeClass` is not an option due to lack of configuration in a helm chart, or for other reasons, monitors can use the `uds/skip-mutate` annotation (with any value) to have Pepr mutate the `exempt` scrape class onto the monitor.

+{{% alert-note %}}
-Note: There is a deprecated functionality in Pepr that will mutate `tlsConfig` onto individual service monitors, rather than using the scrape class approach.
+There is a deprecated functionality in Pepr that will mutate `tlsConfig` onto individual service monitors, rather than using the scrape class approach.
 This has been kept in the current code temporarily to prevent any metrics downtime during the switch to `scrapeClass`.
 In a future release this behavior will be removed to reduce the complexity of the setup and required mutations.
+{{% /alert-note %}}

 ## Package CR `monitor` field